stylemistake/juke-build/README.md

 You can build targets by specifying their names via CLI.

-Every flag that you specify via CLI is transformed into parameters, and their name must be written in `--kebab-case`.
+Every flag that you specify via CLI is transformed into parameters, and their names are canonically written in `--kebab-case`.

 ```
 ./build.js [globalFlags] task-1 [flagsLocalToTask1] task-2 [flagsLocalToTask2]